Death Classification: Line of Duty Death

 Patrolman Patrick Rierdon, born in 1841, received his Probationary Appointment to the Chicago Police Department on May 1, 1883.

-Officer Rierdon was waked at his residence located at 5141 South Princeton Avenue and his funeral mass was held at St. Ann’s Church located at 1840 South Leavitt Street.
+Officer Rierdon was waked at his residence located at 5141 South Princeton Avenue.
+His funeral mass was held at St. Ann’s Church located at 1840 South Leavitt Street.
 He was laid to rest on June 20, 1905 in Mount Olivet Catholic Cemetery, 2755 West 111th Street, Chicago, Illinois.

 Officer Rierdon was survived by his children: Cecilia, Daniel, Dennis, Elizabeth, James, Margaret and Mary.
 He was preceded in death by his wife, Catherine.